Odyssey346/Odyssey346/README.md

 ![banner_art](https://github.com/Odyssey346/Odyssey346/blob/master/reallykool.png)

-(You really should check out [openSUSE](https://opensuse.org).)

 ## Bio
-I'm Norwegian, and I use openSUSE and Windows 10 Education.
+I'm Norwegian, and I use Arch Linux and Windows 10 Education.
 I like coding, messing around with computers and also playing CS:GO and TF2.

 ## Favourite languages
 My favourite languages are: Go (not experienced), C# (a bit experienced) and just general web languages as well.
 Rust is really nice as well.